seedcase-project/check-datapackage/README.md

 <!-- NOTE: This README.md is auto-generated from README.qmd.
 Edit that file. -->

-# check-datapackage: Ensure the compliance of your Data Package metadata
+# `check-datapackage`: Ensure the compliance of your Data Package metadata

 <!-- TODO: Include DOI after uploading -->